Navigating between the mythopoetics of today and the past,

 My practice is informed by my research*** and interests in linguistics, with a particular focus on cognitive pragmatics and relevance theory.
 My theoretical research examines non-propositional effects and the role of ostensive acts in literary and visual arts.
 My paper "On Decoy Artist Books: Do Judge the Book by its Cover" is due to be published in Artist Books Year Book 2026/27 (University of West England, Bristol) in spring 2026.

-I am currently a PhD candidate*** at the Slade School of Fine Art and UCL Linguistics, working on interdisciplinary research, using Relevance Theory to address the role of metaphor and non-propositional effects in the interpretation of the artists books.
+I am currently a PhD candidate*** at the Slade School of Fine Art and UCL Linguistics, working on interdisciplinary research, using Relevance Theory to address the role non-propositional effects in the interpretation of the artists books.

 My work is held at V&A Museum, Museum Meermanno (Amsterdam, Holland), Centre international de poesie (Marseille, France), National Museum of Wales, Museum of Fine Art (Boston, USA), University of California (San Diego, USA), Baltimore Museum of Art, Camberwell College of Art Design, Chelsea College of Art, Center for Fine Print Research, (UWE, Bristol), Tate Special Collection, British Library's Collection of Artist's Books, Yale Center for British Art, Bayerische Staatsbibliothek (Munchen), Sheffield Hallam University (Adsetts Centre),University of Southampthon (Hartley Library), Saison Poetry Library, Scottish Poetry Library, University of Cambridge (Department of Philosophy), School of The Art Institute of Chicago, Indiana University - Purdue University Indianapolis, Staatliche Museen zu Berlin (Preusischer Kulturbesitz, Kunstbibliothek), Koninklijke Bibliotheek (Den Haag), Maryland Institute College of Art, the Welcome Library, Brotherton Library (University of Leeds), Bibliotheque Kandinsky-Centre Pompidou (Paris),and other public and private collections.